-A student may petition the Graduate College for a reexamination but must pass the examination in no more than three attempts.
+A student may petition the Division of Graduate Studies for a re-examination but must pass the examination in no more than three attempts.

 Theses and Dissertations

 The master's thesis or equivalent is an introduction to research writing.
 All doctoral degree candidates must submit a dissertation, with the exception of the Doctor of Musical Arts degree in Music (with a concentration in conducting or performance), which requires three recitals and a research paper.
 The Ph.D. dissertation should be a valuable educational experience that demonstrates the candidate's mastery of research methods, theory, and tools of the discipline.
 It should demonstrate the candidate's ability to address a major intellectual problem and to propose meaningful questions and hypotheses.
 The dissertation should be a contribution to knowledge that is worthy of publication by an established press as a book or monograph or as one or more articles in a reputable journal.